Alec-Stashevsky/GAP-climate-research/README.md

 Our research leads us naturally to question the extent to which we can mitigate the carbon footprint of such large meetings if and when they are held in-person.
 The [International Civil Aviation Organization (ICAO)](https://www.icao.int/), an agency of the United Nations, has even developed a *Green Meetings Calculator* to promote awareness among conference organizers of CO<sub>2</sub> and other GHG emission costs.

 Essentially, we can leverage the historical attendance data from conferences to help us gain insight into locations that minimize the environmental impact from attendee travel.
-We use the data visualized above to reduce the total distance attendees will have to travel, since travel (especially air travel) is by far the largest source of large international meetings' carbon footprint.
+We use the data visualized above to reduce the total distance attendees will travel, since travel (especially air travel) is by far the largest source of large international meetings' carbon footprint.

 I have designed an algorithm to approximate the *geometric median*, or *centroid*, of the APA's attendance base of the past 3 years.
 The geometric median is the coordinate which minimizes the sum of distances to the conference center.
 Traditionally, this problem has been the subject of branches within computational geometry and operations research often under the labels *facility location* or the *Weber problem.*